Lucy Liu Gets Seduced By Younger Man In ‘Mobile Sex Den’ In ‘Why Women Kill’ Clip

 As for the other women, 1960s housewife Beth Ann has just learned that her husband, Rob, played by Sam Jaeger, is having an affair with a waitress at a local diner.
 She decides to befriend his mistress and later tries to spice up her marriage.

-Meanwhile in 2019, high-powered attorney Taylor invites her female lover, Jade, played by Alexandra Daddario, to spend a few weeks with her and her husband, Eli, played by Reid Scott.
-Eli and Taylor currently have an open marriage with rules that prevent them developing emotional attachments to other partners, however, things get complicated when Eli proposes a threesome with his wife and Jade.
+Meanwhile, in 2019, high-powered attorney Taylor invites her female lover, Jade, played by Alexandra Daddario, to spend a few weeks with her and her husband, Eli, played by Reid Scott.
+Eli and Taylor currently have an open marriage with rules that prevent them from developing emotional attachments to other partners.
+However, things get complicated when Eli proposes a threesome with his wife and Jade.
 His sexual fantasy is later crushed after realizing “there’s more to the ‘casual’ relationship” between Taylor and Jade.

 New episodes of Why Women Kill air on Thursdays on CBS All Access.